Skip to main content

 • Corporate strategy

-• End-of-studies internship with report and defence (24 credits)
+• Final year internship with report and defense (24 credits)

 Who can apply?

-A high-level training in quantitative and applied economics is required.
+A high level of training in quantitative and applied economics is required.

-The M1 of the Master's Degree in Economics of the AMSE department of the Faculty of Economics and Management of Aix-Marseille University offers privileged access to this course.
-Parallel entries in M2 can however be envisaged for students who have validated 60 credits of M1 level Economics in a course with a strong quantitative focus.
+The M1 degree in Economics from the AMSE department of Aix-Marseille University's Faculty of Economics and Management is the ideal entry point for this course.
+However, parallel entry into M2 may be possible for students who have completed 60 M1 Economics credits in a course with a strong quantitative emphasis.

 How to apply?

-Apply at the time of admission on the dedicated platform.
+Apply at the time of admissions on the dedicated platform.

 • Practical information

-This master is part of the University Research School (EUR) AMSE, which brings together nearly one hundred researchers from AMU, CNRS, EHESS and ECM.
-The teachers are selected on the basis of their expertise within these entities.
-The teaching team is also supplemented by professionals from the sector.
+This Master's program is part of the AMSE Ecole Universitaire de Recherche (EUR), which brings together nearly one hundred researchers from AMU, CNRS, EHESS and ECM.
+Teachers are selected on the basis of their expertise within these entities.
+The teaching team is complemented by industry professionals.

 At the end of the year, students complete an internship and write a Master's internship report.
-The objective of the internship is to demonstrate the ability to mobilize the conceptual tools acquired to questions emanating from the professional world.
-The student must therefore identify the issue, implement the tools, and know how to communicate the results to both a professional and academic audience.
+The aim of the internship is to demonstrate the student's ability to apply the conceptual tools he or she has acquired to issues arising in the professional world.
+The student must therefore identify the question, apply the tools, and know how to communicate the results to both a professional and academic audience.
 Supervision is provided by an academic and an internship supervisor (a member of the company).
-The report is supported before a jury made up of the academic supervisor and the internship supervisor, at a minimum.
+The report is defended before a jury comprising at least the academic supervisor and the internship supervisor.

-Each course is evaluated by a written exam and/or by the realization of a file presented during an oral defense.
+Each course is assessed by a written exam and/or the production of a report presented at an oral defense.

-The course aims to provide the student with a solid quality of analysis and presentation of results both in writing and orally.
-The evaluation of skills is also done through active participation of the student during the course sessions (reverse pedagogy for example).
+As the course is designed to provide students with a high quality of analysis and presentation of results, both written and oral, skills are also assessed through active student participation during class sessions (reverse pedagogy, for example).

-In order to limit the number of personal projects to be carried out by the student, teachers propose cross-curricular projects whenever possible.
+To limit the number of personal projects to be carried out by students, teachers propose cross-disciplinary projects whenever possible.

 • Initial training